-Shipboard analysis of solid phase samples showed a strong lithologic control of the TOC contents in sediment: coal had the highest average TOC contents (40.9 ± 9.9 wt%), followed by clayey $(1.4 \pm 1.0 \text{ wt\%})$, silty $(0.43 \pm 0.29 \text{ wt\%})$, and sandy $(0.26 \pm 1.0 \text{ wt\%})$ 0.18 wt%) materials (Fig. F9).
+Shipboard analysis of solid phase samples showed a strong lithologic control of the TOC contents in sediment: lignite layers had the highest average TOC contents ($40.9 \pm 9.9 \text{ wt\%}$), followed by clayey ($1.4 \pm 1.0 \text{ wt\%}$), silty ($0.43 \pm 0.29 \text{ wt\%}$), and sandy ($0.26 \pm 0.18 \text{ wt\%}$) materials (Fig. F9).
 The coal layers in Unit III were evident not only in the high TOC contents of visually identified coal layers in sediment cores but also in the elevated TOC contents of randomly sampled cuttings.
 In general, TOC contents in cuttings were slightly higher than in the corresponding cores, possibly because of mixing effects with the drilling mud.
-Since land plants contain less nitrogen than protein-rich marine plankton, the atomic ratio of TOC and total nitrogen (TN) is a useful first indicator for the origin of organic matter.
+Since land plants contain less nitrogen than protein-rich marine plankton, the atomic ratio of TOC and total nitrogen (TN) is a useful first indicator for the origins of organic matter.
 Throughout cores taken form Hole C0020A, TOC/TN ratios ranged from 3 to 58, with higher values indicating a stronger contribution of higher land plant-derived organic matter to TOC.
 Like TOC contents, TOC/TN ratios were controlled by lithology.
 The highest TOC/TN ratios of ~58 were observed in coal.
-In general, clayey sediment had TOC/TN ratios of ~22, which are still indicative of terrigenous organic matter, whereas sandy and silty lithologies showed lower TOC/TN ratios of ~13 that point to marine organic matter sources.
-However, the clastic sediment had a large within-group variation in the TOC/TN ratio $(1\sigma = 7-10)$, making it difficult to link the origin of organic matter (terrestrial or marine) to lithological compositions.
-The total sulfur (TS) values were generally low (from below detection to 1.4 wt%) and showed no clear association with lithology or specific trends with depth.
-The cluster of samples with low TS contents in Unit III contained samples of different lithology, including coal.
+In general, clayey sediment had TOC/TN ratios of ~22, which are still indicative of terrigenous organic matter, whereas sandy and silty lithologies showed lower TOC/TN ratios of ~13.
+However, the clastic sediment had a large within-group variation in the TOC/TN ratio ($1\sigma = 7-10$), making it difficult to link the origins of organic matter (i.e., terrestrial or marine) to lithologic compositions.
+The total sulfur (TS) values were generally low (from below detection to 1.4 wt%) and showed no clear associations with lithology or specific trends with depth.
+The cluster of samples with low TS contents in Unit III contained samples of different lithology, including lignite coal.
 Rock-Eval pyrolysis (e.g., Tissot and Welte, 1984) provided some initial information on the type and maturity of organic matter.
 In Units II-IV, most of the core samples yielded maximum temperature (T{max}) values in the range of 400°-440°C, indicating organic matter in a thermally immature to early mature state.
-The average values of parameters S2, S3, and hydrogen index (HI) decreased in the order of coal > clayey materials > silty or sandy materials, suggesting higher contents of hydrogen-rich organic matter in fine-grain sediment and coal (Fig. F9).
+The average values of parameters S_2 , S_3 , and hydrogen index (HI) decreased in the order of coal > clayey materials > silty or sandy materials, suggesting higher contents of hydrogen-rich organic matter in fine-grain sediment and coal (Fig. F9).